vs comparison

 Copilot Studio can build internal agents that retrieve from your Microsoft 365 tenant and external systems via connectors, but it does not include AEC-trained models, a curated 380-code library, drawing parsing, or out-of-the-box workflows for submittal review and spec deviation reporting.
 Building these from scratch in Copilot Studio is a multi-team engineering effort and you still inherit the underlying foundation model accuracy, which is general purpose, not AEC tuned.

 Microsoft 365 Copilot inherits your existing Microsoft 365 commercial data boundary, DLP rules, sensitivity labels, and tenant isolation, and does not use your prompts or responses to train foundation models.
 This is a strong baseline.
-Nomic is SOC 2 Type II, offers a zero data retention option, and supports on-premise deployment for firms that need stricter data residency than the Microsoft commercial cloud provides.
+Nomic is SOC 2 Type II, offers a zero data retention option, and supports multi-region data hosting (EU, AU, US, UK) for firms with data residency requirements.

 Microsoft 365 Copilot is $30 per user per month on an annual commitment and requires a qualifying Microsoft 365 base license per user; Copilot Studio capacity for custom agents is priced separately.
-Nomic is an annual platform license with a 25-seat minimum, scoped to AEC document workflows, so the right comparison is not seat-for-seat but cost of deploying the workflows your QA/QC, preconstruction, and construction administration teams actually run.
+Nomic offers Free and Individual from $20/mo, Business at $40/user/mo (25 seat minimum), and custom Enterprise, scoped to AEC document workflows — so the right comparison is cost of deploying the workflows your QA/QC, preconstruction, and construction administration teams actually run.

 Accelerating the design and construction of the built world.